Communist Party of India: Involvement in independence struggle

 During the 1920s and the early 1930s the party was poorly organised, and in practice there were several communist groups working with limited national co-ordination.
 The government banned all communist activity, which made the task of building a united party difficult.
 Between 1921 and 1924, there were three conspiracy trials against the communist movement: the Peshawar Conspiracy Cases, the Meerut Conspiracy Case, and the Kanpur Bolshevik Conspiracy Case.
-In the first three cases, Russian-trained muhajir communists were put on trial.
-However, the Kanpur trial had more political impact.
+In the first three cases, Russian-trained muhajir communists were put on trial; however, the Kanpur trial had more political impact.
 On 17 March 1924, Dange, M. N. Roy, Ahmad, Nalini Gupta, Shaukat Usmani, Malayapuram Singaravelu, Ghulam Hussain, and R. C. Sharma were charged, in the Kanpur case.
 The specific pip charge was that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution."
 Pages of newspapers daily splashed sensational communist plans and people for the first time learned, on such a large scale, about communism and its doctrines and the aims of the Communist International in India.

 Singaravelu Chettiar was released on account of illness.
 M. N. Roy was in Germany and R. C. Sharma in French Pondichéry, and therefore could not be arrested.
 Ghulam Hussain confessed that he had received money from the Russians in Kabul and was pardoned.
 Muzaffar Ahmad, Nalini Gupta, Shaukat Usmani and Dange were sentenced for various terms of imprisonment.
 This case was responsible for actively introducing communism to a larger Indian audience.
 Dange was released from prison in 1927.
 Rahul Dev Pal was a prominent communist leader.

 On 26 December 1925, a communist conference was organised in Kanpur.
-Government authorities estimated that 500 persons took part in the conference.
+Government authorities estimated that 500 people took part in the conference.
 The conference was convened by a man called Satya Bhakta.
 At the conference Satyabhakta argued for a national communism and against subordination under the Comintern.
 Being outvoted by the other delegates, Satyabhakta left the conference venue in protest.
 The conference adopted the name 'Communist Party of India'.
 Groups such as Labour Kisan Party of Hindustan (LKPH) dissolved into the CPI.
 The émigré CPI, which probably had little organic character anyway, was effectively substituted by the organisation now operating inside India.
 Soon after the 1926 conference of the Workers and Peasants Party (WPP) of Bengal, the underground CPI directed its members to join the provincial WPPs.
 All open communist activities were carried out through Workers and Peasants parties.